Vietnam.vn - Nền tảng quảng bá Việt Nam

 2(3).png

-One of the core principles of the Law is that Water resources must be managed comprehensively and consistently in terms of quantity and quality, between surface water and groundwater, between upstream and downstream; clearly assigning and decentralizing the responsibility for state management of water resources and water sources with the responsibility for state management of planning, construction, and operation of irrigation works, hydroelectricity, urban water supply, and rural water supply; resolving overlaps, conflicts, and loopholes in laws to improve the effectiveness and efficiency of state management of water resources, ensuring national water resources security.
+One of the core principles of the Law is that Water resources must be managed comprehensively and uniformly in terms of quantity and quality, between surface water and groundwater, between upstream and downstream; clearly assigning and decentralizing state management responsibilities for water resources and water sources with state management responsibilities for planning, construction, and operation of irrigation works, hydroelectricity, urban water supply, and rural water supply; resolving overlaps, conflicts, and loopholes in laws to improve the effectiveness and efficiency of state management of water resources, ensuring national water resources security.

 small_lanh-dao-qh-vs-cuc-nuoc(1).jpg